 - input/output/display color profile management

-- sharpen: This is a standard UnSharp Mask tool for sharpen the details of an image.
+- sharpen: This is a standard UnSharp Mask tool for sharpening the details of an image.

 - equalizer: This versatile module can be used to achieve a variety of effects, such as bloom, denoising, and local contrast enhancement.
 It works in the wavelet domain, and parameters can be tuned for each frequency band separately.